OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Remediation

 The behavior of the SSAID has changed since Android O and the behavior of MAC addresses have changed in Android N <code>[1]</code>.
 Google has set a new set of recommendations in their SDK documentation regarding identifiers as well <code>[2]</code>.
-Because of this new behavior, we recommend developers to no relie on the SSAID alone, as the identifier has become less stable.
+Because of this new behavior, we recommend developers to not rely on the SSAID alone, as the identifier has become less stable.
 For instance: The SSAID might change upon a factory reset or when the app is reinstalled after the upgrade to Android O. Please note that there are amounts of devices which have the same ANDROID_ID and/or have an ANDROID_ID that can be overriden.
 Next, the Build.Serial was often used.
 Now, apps targetting Android O will get "UNKNOWN" when they request the Build.Serial.
 Before we describe the usable identifiers, let's quickly discuss how they can be used for binding.
 There are 3 methods which allow for device binding: